psychemedia/storytelling-notes/farmer_and_boggart.md

 THE Labourer, as he returned Home, was gloomy and pensive.
 His Wife, seeing him thus, thought he had been robbed at Market; but when she heard the Cause of his Melancholy, and also saw his Purse full of Money, she gave him Comfort sweetly, and assured him that no Harm should come to him from this Scratching-bout; he had only to lie and rely on her; she had already contrived how to bring it to a successful Issue.

-"At the worst," said the Labourer, "I shall only get one Scratch x in it; I will yield at the first Stroke, and quit the Field for him."
+"At the worst," said the Labourer, "I shall only get one Scratch `[Fr. esraflade = egratignure in several patois (M.)]` in it; I will yield at the first Stroke, and quit the Field for him."

 "Not a bit, not a bit," said the old Woman, "lie and rely upon me; let me deal with him.
 You have told me he is a little Devil; I will soon make him give up, and the Field shall remain ours.
 If it had been a great Devil there would have been something to think of."